Prince and Family: Theatrical

 Prince and Family was released theatrically on 9 May 2025, having originally been planned for 25 April 2025.

 Home media

 The post-theatrical streaming rights were acquired by ZEE5.
 The film began streaming from 20 June 2025.
 The Tamil dubbed version also released on the same date.
-The satellite rights of the film is acquired by Asianet and will premiere on 5 September 2025 on occasion of Onam.
+The satellite rights of the film is acquired by Asianet and premiered on 5 September 2025 on occasion of Onam.

 Critical reception

 Anna Mathews of The Times of India rated the film 3/5 stars and wrote, "the writing and direction feels choppy in quite a few areas, with some situations not playing out in full [...]
 For those who enjoy the typical Dileep brand of comedy, Prince and Family will provide enough laughs.
 But it might not be enough to engage everyone."
 Raisa Nasreen of Times Now gave it 3/5 stars and wrote, "Binto Stephen's direction ensures the film doesn't have too many dull moments, while maintaining the film's momentum.
 However there are moments when you think the film can be crisp."

 Anandu Suresh of The Indian Express gave it 2.5/5 stars and wrote, "With worn-out jokes on snoring and people's pregnancies, there are quite a few points where Prince and Family tries too much."
 Vignesh Madhu of The New Indian Express gave it 2/5 stars and wrote, "Dileep has lately been criticised for his outdated, and caricaturish performances, and thankfully, he keeps it largely subtle here. [...]
 On the surface level, Prince and Family might have the look and feel of a contemporary feel-good film but it still has a lot of regressive ideas."